Individual Health Insurance in Canada: Coverage, Costs & How It Works

 • Younger individuals: Generally, younger people pay lower premiums because they are less likely to have significant health issues.

 • Older individuals: Premiums increase with age as the likelihood of requiring medical care rises.
+You may only be eligible for guaranteed acceptance plans.

 Coverage level